Sude-/lgogdownloader/README.md

-# GOG Downloader
+# LGOGDownloader

-This repository contains the code of unofficial [GOG](http://www.gog.com/) downloader.
+This repository contains the code of LGOGDownloader which is unoffcial open source downloader for [GOG.com](https://www.gog.com/).
+It uses the same API as GOG Galaxy which doesn't have Linux support at the moment.

 ## Dependencies